-Tips and suggestions for making this easy origami tree
+Tips and suggestions for making this simple paper boat with an origami heart

-This origami tree is made with two pieces of paper.
-In the video the tree is demonstrated using thin kami paper, known in the U.S. as “origami paper”.
+In the video the boat is demonstrated using thin Kami paper, known in the U.S. as “origami paper”.

 Harmonious love resides within our own heart so the first person for whom you will want to make this origami Key to Love is of course, yourself.
 The joys of practicing origami make the precious blessing of our days even more so.
 While folding paper we focus on the positive instead of the negative, and become present [...]